-Summary and Key Points – During a NATO exercise in the 1980s, a Canadian Oberon-class diesel-electric submarine penetrated the defenses of the USS Dwight D. Eisenhower carrier battle group and earned a simulated “kill” without being detected.
+Summary and Key Points: During a NATO exercise in the 1980s, a Canadian Oberon-class diesel-electric submarine penetrated the defenses of the USS Dwight D. Eisenhower carrier battle group and achieved a simulated torpedo kill without being detected.

 During a NATO exercise in the 1980s, a Canadian Oberon-class diesel-electric submarine penetrated the defenses of the USS Dwight D. Eisenhower carrier battle group.
 The submarine achieved a simulated kill without being detected.